Domain walls in Horndeski gravity: Introduction

-The domain wall is a type of topological defect \cite{Cvetic:1996vr}, which corresponds to the interpolation between regions separated from scalar potential with different expectation values of the scalar field \cite{Cvetic:1993xe}.
-Investigations regarding solutions to Einstein's field equations produced by a thin flat domain wall were proposed by Vilenkin \cite{Vilenkin:1981zs}.
-The idea behind this solutions was performing linear approximation for gravitational field .
-These solution has vacuum energy or a cosmological constant that disappears on both sides of the wall.
-Such linear solutions cannot provide us with any information about the global structure of the gravitational field \cite{Cvetic:1996vr}.
-It has been shown that such a solution does not exist \cite{Dolgov:1988qw}.
-Years later, Vilenkin show that the exact solution (thin wall) has a time-dependent metric that it involves a Sitter space in ($2+1$)-dimensions in the wall volume and Minkowski spacetime in another place, see \cite{Vilenkin:1984hy}.
-Considering coordinate transformation, this thin wall solution consists of a sphere segment, which is accelerated from infinity, turning, and returning to infinity.
-Besides, as we know, domain walls could be created in the universe if/when a discrete symmetry is spontaneously broken \cite{Lee}.
-However, this mechanism is not good, since the same domain wall at the present cosmological horizon would strongly distort the observed isotropy of CMB \cite{Zeldovich}, but for to solve this problem, a mechanism of wall destruction was presented \cite{Kuzmin,Kuzmin1,Kuzmin2,Kuzmin3}.
+The domain wall is a type of topological defect, which corresponds to the interpolation between two regions separated by different expectation values of a scalar field \cite{Cvetic:1993xe}.
+Investigations regarding solutions to Einstein's field equations produced by a flat thin domain wall were proposed by Vilenkin \cite{Vilenkin:1981zs}.
+The idea behind this solution was to perform linear approximation for the gravitational field associated with the aforementioned topological defect.
+Such a solution has vacuum energy (cosmological constant) that disappears on both sides of the domain wall.
+This linear solution cannot provide us with any information about the global structure of the gravitational field.
+It was later shown that the full nonlinear Einstein equations are not satisfied by this solution \cite{Dolgov:1988qw}, but rather satisfied by an exact solution (thin plane domain wall) that has a time-dependent metric that involves a Sitter space along the domain wall geometrical hypersurface \cite{Vilenkin:1984hy}.
+This should be contrasted with the fact that static flat domain walls can be found as exact solutions of the Einstein equations as long as the cosmological constant of the ambient space is not zero, e.g. static flat domain walls can be achieved as embedded into anti-de-Sitter (AdS) spacetime. {Planar static domain walls that are created in the universe through spontaneously symmetry breaking of a discrete symmetry \cite{Lee} lead to cosmological consequences as noticed long ago \cite{Zeldovich}, since domain walls at the present cosmological horizon would strongly distort the observed isotropy of CMB.
+In order to solve this problem, several mechanisms addressing destruction of such domain walls were considered in the literature \cite{Kuzmin,Kuzmin1,Kuzmin2,Kuzmin3}.